AyatUllahsiddiqui/AyatUllahsiddiqui/README.md

 - 👋 Hi, I’m @AyatUllahsiddiqui
 - 👀 I’m interested in learning programmes, codes
-- 🌱 I’m currently learning...
+- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on anything and everything
 - 📫 How to reach me ...